pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 if you are unable or do not wish to use Terraform.
-As with the Terraform solution, however, there are different docs depending on the IaaS you are installing Ops Manager onto.
+As with the Terraform solution, however, there are different docs depending on the IaaS you are installing Tanzu Operations Manager onto.

-When going through the documentation required for your IaaS, be sure to stop before deploying the Ops Manager image.
+When going through the documentation required for your IaaS, be sure to stop before deploying the Tanzu Operations Manager image.
 Platform Automation Toolkit will do this for you.

 - [aws][manual-aws]